Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-10.md

 21. When should a company consider using Amazon EC2 Spot Instances?
 (Select TWO)
     - A. For non-production applications.
     - B. For stateful workloads.
+      [stateful workloads like database require persistence and stabaility]
     - C. For applications that cannot have interruptions.
     - D. For fault-tolerant flexible applications.
     - E. For sensitive database applications.